dizcza/cOpenGL/README.md

 * Antialiasing.

-The main function is
+The basis function is

 ```c
 void FrameBuffer_ProjectTrian4(FrameBuffer* frame, trian4 trian, vec3uint32 vcolors, mat4x4 mvp);
 ```

-that projects a 3D triangle onto the screen.
+that projects an arbitrary 3D triangle onto the screen.

 **Note**.
 This project is educational: the aim is to show how to implement OpenGL basics from scratch.
 Be aware of the performance issues (see benchamrk below) before using the library.